Online Learning with Bounded Recall: Model and Preliminaries

 \begin{definition}[Mean-based algorithm] For each $i \in [d]$ and $1 \leq t \leq T$, let $R_{t, i} = \sum_{s=1}^{t} r_{s, i}$.
 A learning algorithm $\mathcal{A}$ is \emph{$\gamma$-mean-based} if, whenever $R_{t, i} - R_{t, j} > \gamma T$, $x_{t, j} < \gamma$.
 A learning algorithm is \textit{mean-based} if it is $\gamma$-mean-based for some $\gamma = o(1)$. \end{definition}

 \citet{braverman2018selling} show that many standard low-regret algorithms (including Hedge, Multiplicative Weights, Follow the Perturbed Leader, EXP3, etc.) are mean-based.

-We say a $M$-history-restricted algorithm is \textit{$M$-history-mean-based} if its output $x_t$ in round $t$ is of the form $\mathcal{A}_t(r_{t-M}, \dots, r_{t-2}, r_{t-1})$ for some mean-based algorithm $\mathcal{A}_t$ (note that we allow for the choice of mean-based algorithm to differ from round to round; if we wish to construct a strongly $M$-history-restricted algorithm, $\mathcal{A}_t$ should be the same for all $t$).
+We say a $M$-bounded-recall algorithm is \textit{$M$-mean-based} if its output $x_t$ in round $t$ is of the form $\mathcal{A}_t(r_{t-M}, \dots, r_{t-2}, r_{t-1})$ for some mean-based algorithm $\mathcal{A}_t$ (note that we allow for the choice of mean-based algorithm to differ from round to round; if we wish to construct a stationary $M$-bounded-recall algorithm, $\mathcal{A}_t$ should be the same for all $t$).